Goodernews/CS-221/Homeworks/HW_7/README.md

 ### `get_child`

-Takes a node and a direction (from the `Direction` enum defined in `htree.hh`) and returns a pointer to the child node in a given direction.
+Takes a node and a direction from the `Direction` enum defined in `htree.hh` and gets the appropriate child from the public variable.

+**Returned type**: A pointer to the child node in a given direction.

 **Edge Cases**

  + If there is no child or a bad direction has been passed, returns `nullptr`

 ### `~HTree` (Decstructor)

 This is set to the default destructor.

 ## `test_tree.cc`

-1. Creating a Tree
+1. `create_test_tree()`
+	1. Creates an example tree
+2. `test_get_child()`
+	1. Tests getting left child
-2. Tests `path_to`
+	2. Tests getting right child
-3. Deconstructs tree
+3. `test_path_to()`
+	1. Tests path to root
+	2. Tests path to node with single depth
+	3. Tests path to node that has a twin
+	4. Tests path to a node that does not exist
+4. `test_get_key()`
+	1. Tests getting root key
+	2. Tests getting key of left child
+5. `test_get_val()`
+	1. Tests getting root value
+	2. Tests getting value of right child
+6. Happy little dance

 # Part Two